cattymod/docs/docs/extensions/dangoai.md

 ## Notes

-- Most major web browsers should support WebGPU.
-This is how this extension works!
+- Most major web browsers should support WebGPU which powers WebLLM.
+This is how DangoAI works!
 - Some pages might crash when loading an AI Model.
-This can be due to it being too big.
-Try other models, but if none of those works, avoid using DangoAI in your projects when on that device.
+This can be due to it being too large.
+Try other models, but if none of those work, avoid using DangoAI in your projects when on that device.